Expression.Not Method (Expression)

 If expression.Type is a user-defined type that defines the unary not operator, the MethodInfo that represents that operator is the implementing method.

-Otherwise, if expression.Type is a numeric or Boolean type, the implementing method is a null reference (Nothing in Visual Basic).
+Otherwise, if expression.Type is a numeric or Boolean type, the implementing method is null.

 If expression.Type is assignable to the argument type of the implementing method, the node is not lifted.
 The type of the node is the return type of the implementing method.